keeperDavidK/building-multi-tenant-applications-with-django/source/isolated-database.rst

 Django allows hooking into the database routing process using the :code:`DATABASE_ROUTERS` settings.

-:code:`DATABASE_ROUTERS` take a list of classes which must implement a few methods.
+:code:`DATABASE_ROUTERS` takes a list of classes which must implement a few methods.
 A router class looks like this.

 .. code:: python